ForzaElixir/rollbax/pages/Using Rollbax in Plug-based applications.md

 end
 ```

 Rollbax also supports attaching *metadata* to a reported exception as well as overriding Rollbar data for a reported exception.
 Both these can be used to have more detailed reports.
-For example, in the code snippet above, we could report the request parameters as metadata to be attached to the exception:
+For example, in the code snippet below, we could report the request parameters as metadata to be attached to the exception:

 ```elixir
 defp handle_errors(conn, %{kind: kind, reason: reason, stack: stacktrace}) do